NERD-Community-Ethiopia/generative-ai-course/lectures/week-01/IntroSession.md

 ## 🎯 Slide 3: Why We're Here

-**Africa needs creators, not just consumers — and we're building the future together.**
+**The world needs creators, not just consumers — and we're building the future together.**

 ### The Challenge:
-- Africa imports 90% of its technology
 - Limited local AI and robotics expertise
-- Brain drain of talented developers
 - Dependency on foreign solutions

 ### Our Solution:
 - **Build Local Talent**: Train the next generation of African developers
-- **Solve Local Problems**: Create solutions for African challenges
+- **Solve Global Problems**: Create solutions for African challenges
 - **Export Innovation**: Make Africa a tech exporter, not just consumer
 - **Create Opportunities**: Build the African tech ecosystem

-### The Vision:
-> "In 10 years, when people think of AI innovation, they'll think of Africa first."

 ---